 Ideally, refusing a field sobriety test should have little to no negative consequences if done politely.
 An officer cannot force you to take the test, nor can they suspend your license for refusing the test.
 The only tests required by law in these circumstances are blood, urine, and breath tests.

-While refusing a breath, urine, or blood test can have serious consequences, you cannot be prosecuted for turning down a field sobriety test.
+While refusing a blood or breath test can have serious consequences, you cannot be prosecuted for turning down a field sobriety test.
+A portable breath test (PBT) may be used by law enforcement to estimate your blood alcohol content in the field, but its results are not as legally admissible as those from more accurate tests.
 If you do get arrested, our professional legal team has extensive knowledge of your rights and the laws regarding sobriety testing to build a strong case and reduce your charges.

 Contact a Pennsylvania DUI Lawyer at Rubin, Glickman, Steinberg & Gifford, P.C.